YukonWRB/YGwater/inst/apps/streamLine/Notes.md

 # Image view
 ## Issues
 - Keyboard arrow use conflicts with DT running on server.
 Troubleshoot and determine if this should be kept.
 ## Improvements
 - Modal map for location selection

 # Documents view
 ## Issues
 ## Improvements
 - Modal map for location selection

 # Data view
 ## Improvements
 - Export as .csv: use datatable extensions instead of separate workflow.
 See item 2 here: <https://rstudio.github.io/DT/extensions.html>
+## Issues
+column period_type is currently being dropped.
+It might need to get its own table in the DB, or get a direct translation Column(s) might need an explanation as a hover button!

 # Map view
 ## Issues